YuliChavdarov/HM-reprod-from-scratch/README.md

 # HM-reprod-from-scratch
 An attempt of reproducing H&M's webpage design.
+# What I Learned
-From this project I learned a lot about HTML, CSS and Javascript.
+* The core of web developement with HTML, CSS and Javascript.